andrew-potts/Flight-Graph-C-/README.md

 # Flight Route Planner

 This project is a simple flight route planner that uses object-oriented programming (OOP) concepts in C++.
 It allows users to simulate and manage airports, flights, and find the shortest route between airports based on flight costs.
-The project utilizes graphs, Dijkstra's shortest path algorithm, and basic data structures like vectors and hash maps.
+The project utilizes graphs, Dijkstra's shortest path algorithm, and basic data structures like graphs and priority queues.

 ## Features